 First Americans Museum

-Opening in 2021, the First Americans Museum is dedicated to the 39 individual tribal nations in Oklahoma.
-Though only a few groups were indigenous to the area, many tribes were focibly relocated to Indian Territory, In 1907, Oklahoma became a state, and the name was derived from two Choctow words.
+The First Americans Museum, opening in 2021, is dedicated to the 39 individual tribal nations in Oklahoma.
+Though only a few groups were indigenous to the area, many tribes were primarily relocated to Indian Territory.
+In 1907, Oklahoma became a state, and the name was derived from two Choctow words.

 The facility guides visitors through the arts and culture of the 39 First American nations today.
 With traditionally made baskets and drums to interactive art and storytelling, the First Americans Museum curates the objects that tell the story of the individual groups that call Oklahoma home today.